p4rkerw/dpcr_design/rat_EIF2S3Y.md

-# design primers for rat LOY
+dpcr primer and probe design for rat Eif2s3y on chrY